fiacredev/nike-products-react-js/README.md

-this project is one to cove some essentials that can be required during a e-commerce web app development on side React Js....
+this project is about to present products provided by nike, this project coded in react javascript and is about frontend side where you can interact with beautiful designed pages.